 I've written about the virtues of sleeping on your back before.
 And I've tried sleeping on my back—many, many times.
 But I always woke up scrunched into a ball on my (left) side.
 I attributed this aversion to back-sleeping to one thing and one thing only: It was uncomfortable.
 But with each passing night, I woke to see the sleep wrinkle on the left side of my face growing deeper and deeper.

-Not only that, but sleeping on your back is actually incredibly beneficial for spine health, and I wanted to reap the benefits: Back-sleeping creates a neutral position for your head, neck, and spine, which can relieve pressure and balance the body.
+Not only that, but sleeping on your back is actually incredibly beneficial for spine health, and I wanted to reap the benefits.
+Back-sleeping creates a neutral position for your head, neck, and spine, which can relieve pressure and balance the body.
 (However, if you snore or have sleep apnea, side-sleeping is preferred, as it opens the airway and keeps the tongue from obstructing it.)
 Is there a method on how to sleep on your back?
 Sure is.
-Keep reading to find how I finally trained myself to sleep on my back.
+Keep reading to find how I finally trained myself to do so.

 As I just mentioned, I used to find sleeping on my back incredibly uncomfortable.
 (There's a reason we spend our first nine months tucked into a ball, right?
 It's comfy!
 Okay, maybe that's not the reason…) In order to break my bad habit, I forced myself to dig a little deeper and identify exactly why this position felt uncomfortable to me.
 I came up with two solid reasons: 1) I like the feeling of my face smooshed against the pillow, and 2) my back hurts when I lie flat.
 With this in mind, I began experimenting with different ways to remedy these two hang-ups.